Approximating $f$-Divergences with Rank Statistics: Limitations and future work

-The proposed rank--statistic construction reduces divergence estimation to operations on ranks and histograms, yielding a fully sample--based surrogate that avoids explicit density--ratio modelling.
-At the same time, several limitations remain, many of which are shared by other projection--averaging objectives.
-In particular, the multivariate variant is defined by averaging a univariate discrepancy over random one--dimensional projections.
-While projection families can characterize distributions in the limit, any finite number of directions $L$ can miss informative orientations, especially when the discrepancy is concentrated in a low--dimensional subspace, encoded in rare but important directions, or dominated by higher--order dependence patterns.
-Similar phenomena are documented for sliced objectives in optimal transport and generative modelling \cite{kolouri2019gsw}.
-A practical implication is that performance can depend non-trivially on $L$ and on how directions are sampled, and diagnosing ``missed directions'' may be difficult without problem--specific insight.
+The proposed rank-statistic construction reduces divergence estimation to operations on ranks and histograms, yielding a fully sample-based surrogate that avoids explicit density-ratio modeling.
+At the same time, several limitations remain, many of which are shared by other projection-averaging objectives.
+In particular, the multivariate variant is defined by averaging a univariate discrepancy over random one-dimensional projections.
+While projection families can characterize distributions in the limit, any finite number of directions $L$ can miss informative orientations, especially when the discrepancy is concentrated in a low-dimensional subspace, encoded in rare but important directions, or dominated by higher-order dependence patterns.
+Similar phenomena are documented for sliced objectives in optimal transport and generative modeling \citep{kolouri2019gsw}.
+A practical implication is that performance can depend non-trivially on $L$ and on how directions are sampled, and diagnosing ``missed directions'' may be difficult without problem-specific insight.

 A second limitation is that the surrogate is inherently discretized through the resolution parameter $K$.
 Although the theoretical analysis establishes monotonicity and consistency as $K\to\infty$, the choice of a finite parameter $K$ induces approximation error and may distort the geometry of the objective.
 This is particularly relevant when the divergence is used as a learning signal: the discretization can alter local sensitivity and may emphasize coarse distributional differences over fine structure.
-Developing principled, data--dependent rules for selecting $K$ (and, in the sliced case, jointly selecting $(K,L)$) remains an open problem.
-Promising directions include selection via held--out calibration, adaptive schedules that increase $K$ over training, and criteria based on stability of estimates across nearby resolutions.
+Developing principled, data-dependent rules for selecting $K$ (and, in the sliced case, jointly selecting $(K,L)$) remains an open problem.
+Promising directions include selection via held-out calibration, adaptive schedules that increase $K$ over training, and criteria based on stability of estimates across nearby resolutions.